Candlan History, Family Crest & Coats of Arms

 Another 49 words (4 lines of text) are included under the topic Early Candlan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Candlan family to the New World and Oceana
+Migration of the Candlan family

 In the 1840s, Ireland experienced a mass exodus to North America due to the Great Potato Famine.
 These families wanted to escape from hunger and disease that was ravaging their homeland.
 With the promise of work, freedom and land overseas, the Irish looked upon British North America and the United States as a means of hope and prosperity.
 Those that survived the journey were able to achieve this through much hard work and perseverance.
 Early immigration and passenger lists revealed many bearing the name Candlan: Thomas, Mary, John, and Bridget, all arrived in New York State in 1849; all by the name of Cantillion; Richard Cantlon arrived in 1855; Patrick Cantlin arrived in Philadelphia, Pennsylvania in 1857..